bartob03/unsolicited2020/source/design_cdr_glyph-font.rst

    - Space Width
    - Leading

 Most designers already have preset guidelines on their CorelDraw templates to ensure their character or glyph does not exceed a certain amount of space when typed.
-Today, creating a glyph is more flexible because screens have a higher resolution and text consumption is done on a screen or using a digital document (such as PDF or EPUB) than on print.
-The usage of the glyph, whether for web, print, or PDF, plays a part in the design, but in general it's easier to check whether the glyph will look good in HTML, SVG, or PDF.
+Today, creating a glyph is more flexible because screens have a higher resolution and text consumption is done on a screen or using a digital document (such as PDF or EPUB).
+The usage of the glyph, whether for web, print, or PDF, plays a part in the design.
+In general it's easier to check whether the glyph will look good in HTML, SVG, or PDF.

 .. image:: images/ubo2021.PNG